desihub/imaginglss/docs/install.rst

 ImagingLSS can be installed as a regular Python package, but it can also be used without installation (since the code evolves rapidly with time).

-To install (this is how we test ImagingLSS at home)
+To install for development (this is how we test ImagingLSS)

 .. code-block:: bash

+    # (optionally) activate the python conda environment first

     git clone https://github.com/desihub/imaginglss/
     cd imaginglss
-    pip install --user -e .
+    pip install -e .

-To use without installation (this is how we test ImagingLSS at NERSC)
+To use without installation

 .. code-block:: bash